lambda826/My-Notebook/99 Interview/Behavior Interview.md

 	-  Focus on the business impact that you had on your company or team.

-## Do you have any questions for me?
--  **Evaluation**
-	-	Gauge your passion & interest in the current role you are applying for.
-	-	Gives you an opportunity to end the interview on a strong node.
-	-	Shows that you have done your homework about their company & culture.
--  **Keys**
-	-  What is the new-hire onboarding process?
-	-  How and when are the performance reviews conducted?
-		-  How are the performance bonuses and RSU refreshers decided?
-	-	How long have you been with the company?
-	-	What is your favorite part about working here?
-	-	What are the current projects that you are working on?
-	-	What are the biggest challenges that you have solved?
-	-	What gets you most excited about the company's future?
-	-	Do not reponse with a "No" to this question.
-	-	Ask questions that show your are engaged and excited about the role your are applying for.
-	-	Do not ask questions related to salary negotiations.
-		-	You can ask questions related to the performance review process.
-	-	Ask questions that get the interviewer to talk about their careers.

 # My Stories
 ## Introduction
 I worked in China for 4 years as a fullstack engineer.
 To seek more challenging opportunity, I quit and came to U.S. to purse my master degree, and then Joined Amazon.
 I have been working at Amazon for 2 and half years.
 My first team was under e-commerce, and current team is under AWS RDS.
 I have comparatively diverse experiences with building 2B and 2C systems, infrastrures and products.
 From technical perspective, I am super passionate about cutting technologies, and I like dive deep.
 And I am very willing to share or transfer my knowledge to my teams and help the whole team growth.